opencloud-community/ot-controller/docs/admin/core/room_server.md

 # Room Server

 OpenTalk organizes video and audio streams through [Janus](https://janus.conf.meetecho.com/) which is used as SFU (Selective Forwarding Unit) for the conferences.
-The communication between the OpenTalk controller and Janus goes through [RabbitMQ](rabbitmq.md).
+The communication between the OpenTalk controller and Janus goes through either a direct websocket connection or [RabbitMQ](rabbitmq.md).
 Multiple Janus instances can be configured for an OpenTalk deployment.

 The `room_server` section describes general settings that apply to all Janus instances that are used with the service.
 The individual Janus instances can be configured in the `room_server.connections` list field.